sravand123/TinkerScript/README.md

 #### Variadic functions
-- Variable parameter can be defined using the spread `...` syntax
-- A function can have only one variadic parameter
-- The variadic parameter must be the last parameter
+ Variadic parameter can be defined using the spread `...` operator .A function can have only one variadic parameter and that parameter must be the last parameter

 ```javascript
 fun sum(...values){
   total := 0;